Code-Institute-Submissions/my-first-milestone/README.md

 ### **Features Left to Implement**

 I would  like to add my CV as a link and with a download button when i have done my program.
 The skills chart are to be altered when i have the different skills for real.
 Also show work snippets from my upcoming projects and link them from my homepage.
 I chose not to have scrollspy for now because the small size of my page.
-But as i add content this maybe needs to be implemented.
+But as i add content this maybe needs to be implemented. i also want to add Form Validation for separate Modals into contact form.

 ## **Testing**